 The Scottish courts though remain free to pronounce a judgement in conformity with the arbitrator's award.
 Equally, should the arbitration from any cause prove abortive, the full jurisdiction of the court will revive, to the effect of enabling the court to hear and determine the dispute on its merits.

 Of course this is just a taste of the favourable background to conducting arbitration in Scotland.
-Why not have a look at The Scottish Arbitration Rules which form Schedule 1 to the Arbitration (Scotland) Act 2010 and The Scottish Arbitration Code to see what detailed framework is available to those conducting arbitrations in Scotland.
+Why not have a look at The Scottish Arbitration Rules which form Schedule 1 to the Arbitration (Scotland) Act 2010 to see what detailed framework is available to those conducting arbitrations in Scotland.

 If you require the selection of an arbitrator we can assist.
 Please print off and complete the application form and send it, along with your cheque for GBP250.00 + VAT made payable to The Chartered Institute of Arbitrators (Scottish Branch) or CIArb (Scottish Branch).